 Related: Get inspired to practice mindfulness with our curation of some of the best mindfulness quotes from practitioners, experts, and advocates.

 This might feel as though it is an exercise aimed at children.
 Despite this, it is a great way of bringing people into the moment.
 Balloons are a lot of fun and we tend to forget that as adults.

 Once the balloons have been blown up, the group works together to stop them from hitting the floor.
 Balloon play focuses on concentration and brings people into the moment that they find themselves in.

-Colouring books might be synonymous with children but adult colouring books are a brilliant way of practising mindfulness in a group2.
-Each person in the group can colour in a certain section, all it takes is a book and some pencils and the group can get started.
+Colouring books might be synonymous with children but adult coloring books are a brilliant way of practicing mindfulness in a group.
+Each person in the group can color in a certain section, all it takes is a book and some pencils and the group can get started.
 This is an exercise that requires a level of focus while the concentration will enable participants to experience a presence of mind.
 And everyone gets to express their creativity.
 Who knows, together you might create a masterpiece.

 One partner will ask a question and the other actively listen to what they are saying.
 The other partner should listen to the question and how it sounds.
 Partners then have to switch around asking questions and answering them.
 Again, this is not about the questions and answers but more about active and mindful listening.

 The pairs must understand that one partner has to repeatedly ask a question.
 The other has to repeatedly answer before they switch and ask the same questions again.